The First Rebel

 Meanwhile, Adam and Eve are continuing to have children.

-They were told to be fruitful and fill the earth.3
+They were told to be fruitful and fill the earth.

 Notice how time just seems to sneak past.
-In Sunday school you may have pictured Cain and Able as being teenagers … and then Seth coming along about that time.
+In Sunday school you may have pictured Cain and Abel as being teenagers … and then Seth coming along about that time.

-Abel is mentioned first … he is a keeper of sheep – flocks of a smaller type animal, while Cain works the soil.
+Abel is mentioned first … he is a keeper of sheep – flocks of a smaller type animal, while Cain is a worker of the soil.

 There is no special significance relating to the jobs they had.
 There was nothing lowly or demeaning in either occupation.
 Both occupations were essential to life.

-In verse 3 the boys bring an offering to God.
+In verse 3 the boys (men) bring an offering to God.
 What this tells us is that Adam and Eve had a system of worship.
 Well, not exactly a system … but it would be safe to say that God had clearly talked with Adam about sacrifices.
-God made us to be worshipers.
-And everybody worships something.
+God made us to be worshipers, and everybody worships something.

 Either we worship the true God in a correct manner …. or we worship the true God in an incorrect manner, or we worship a false God … or we worship ourselves.
 But we all worship.

 But something changed in him.
-For whatever reason Cain decides to change to the rule.
+For whatever reason, Cain decides to change the rule.
 “I can bring whatever I want to God for my offering.”
 This is not too different from people today who feel fine about doing things their own way.
-After all, it is nobodies business but theirs.
+After all, it is nobody's business but theirs.
 People often claim that God 'led them' to their particular worship experience.

 But what motivated Cain to change things?
 What motivated him to try something that God had not prescribed?